bl4ck5un/tc-website/content/getstarted.md

 # Get Started with Town Crier

-For smart contracts on blockchain systems such as Ethereum, access to real-world data is critical.
-A currency exchange contract must be able to learn current exchange rates.
-A trip insurance contract must determine whether flights arrive on time.
-A contract for the sale of a physical good needs to know whether the good was successfully delivered.
-These are just a few of the many examples of applications that can only run with knowledge of real-world data or events.
-A critical problem is: <i> Who can be trusted to provide data to smart contracts in a trustworthy way? </i>

-The Town Crier (TC) system addresses this problem by using <i> trusted hardware </i>, namely the Intel SGX instruction set, a new capability in certain Intel CPUs.
-TC obtains data from target websites specified in queries from application contracts.
-TC uses SGX to achieve what we call its <i>authenticity property</i>.
-<b> Assuming that you trust SGX, data delivered by TC from a website to an application contract is guaranteed to be free from tampering.</b>
-This authenticity property means that to trust TC data, you only need to trust Intel's implementation of SGX and the target website.
-You don't need to trust the operators of TC or anyone else.
-Even the operators of the TC server cannot tamper with its operation or, for that matter, see the data it's processing.

 Using Town Crier is simple.
 To obtain data from a target website, an application contract sends a query to the `TownCrier` Contract, which serves as a front end for TC.
 This query consists of the query type, which specifies what kind of data is requsted and the data source, i.e., a trusted website, and some query parameters, namely the specifics of the query to the website.